Nizhny Novgorod: The Fair

-The center of the fair was the main building in the spirit of classicism and the side administrative buildings that formed the central square.
+The centre of the fair was the main building in the spirit of classicism and the side administrative buildings that formed the central square.
 To protect from floods, a 3.5 m high dam was built.
-On November 4, 2017, a new multimedia exhibition called "Russia is My History" was opened in the Main Fair Building.
+On 4 November 2017, a new multimedia exhibition called "Russia is My History" was opened in the Main Fair Building.
 The main focus of the exhibition is the history of Nizhny Novgorod, starting from Finnic peoples.
 On the territory of the complex there are departments in which they tell about the foundation of the city, the struggle for independence in the Time of Troubles and the bombing of the city during the World War II.

-On the first day of work, the entrance to the exhibition was free, because of which a long line lined up in front of the Main Fair Building.
+Bolshaya Pokrovskaya Street

+This is the main street of Nizhny Novgorod, located in the city centre.
+Most of it is pedestrianised.
+There are many architectural monuments and various street sculptures.